 - Measures for NBFCs

 The RBI announced a Rs.
-50,000 crore long term repo rate program specifically for non-banking financial corporations NBFCs that offer credit to small and medium business enterprises.
+50,000 crore long term repo rate program specifically for non-banking financial corporations that offer credit to small and medium business enterprises under the stimulus package.
 The RBI further stated that the funds availed by banks under this scheme would be invested in grade bonds, commercial paper, and non-convertible debentures of NBFCs, and 50% of it be allocated to small and mid-sized organizations.

 Providing further relief to the commercial real estate borrowers of NBFCs, the RBI has provided a relaxation of one year for the date of commencement to the real estate projects in addition to the existing one-year extension, which has been delayed due to COVID-19.